 Did you know you can navigate around the iPad using only a keyboard, without touching the screen at all?
 It’s part of iOS Accessibility options, and using keyboard navigation makes the iPad feel a lot more like a traditional computer, even sharing some of the keyboard shortcuts that Macs have to do things like the … Read More

-Mac users with OS X Mountain Lion & Mavericks finally have the option to bring back the much-loved “Save As” feature that was removed from Lion.
-It’s slightly hidden though, and there’s a few quirks with it, but we’ll show you how to access “Save As” and even better, how to have it always be … Read More
+Mac users with OS X Mavericks, Yosemite, and Mountain Lion finally have the option to bring back the much-loved “Save As” feature that was removed from Lion.
+It’s slightly hidden though, and there’s a few quirks with it, but we’ll show you how to access “Save As” and even better, how to have it always … Read More

 There are so many keyboard shortcuts throughout Mac OS X and it’s myriad of third party apps that it’s easy to forget them or get lost trying to memorize the sea of keystrokes for each app.
 This is where CheatSheet will make your life easier, it’s a tiny free application that sits in the background … Read More